Lunar Exploration Analogue Deployment (LEAD)

 Role: Remotely operated and performed a series of tests on the Juno rover, and shadowed the ESA control team in Germany.
 Monitored operations and gathered data to establish a comparison of metrics on methods tested by both teams.

 - Field Team (Montérégie, Quebec)

 CSA employees on site

-Role: Establish and maintain communication links with the other teams, troubleshoot, and ensure the safe operations of the rover.
+- Role: Established and maintained communication links with the other teams, troubleshot, and ensured the safe operations of the rover.